stsykw/stsykw.github.io/_publications/2005-03-01-Rate_Constant_of_Kan.md

 date: 2005-03-01
 venue: 'Journal of the Physical Society of Japan'
 paperurl: 'https://dx.doi.org/10.1143/JPSJ.74.1071'
-citation: 'Atsushi Kamimura, Satoshi Yukawa, and Nobuyasu Ito,Rate Constant of Kaneko-Yomo Model,Journal of the Physical Society of Japan, <bf>74</bf>,1071, (1072)'
+citation: 'Atsushi Kamimura, Satoshi Yukawa, and Nobuyasu Ito, Rate Constant of Kaneko-Yomo Model, Journal of the Physical Society of Japan,  <bf>74</bf>, 1071, (2005)'
 ---

 <a href='https://dx.doi.org/10.1143/JPSJ.74.1071'>Download paper here</a>

-Recommended citation: Atsushi Kamimura, Satoshi Yukawa, and Nobuyasu Ito,Rate Constant of Kaneko-Yomo Model,Journal of the Physical Society of Japan, <bf>74</bf>,1071, (1072)
+Recommended citation: Atsushi Kamimura, Satoshi Yukawa, and Nobuyasu Ito, Rate Constant of Kaneko-Yomo Model, Journal of the Physical Society of Japan,  <bf>74</bf>, 1071, (2005)